 Building "grit" is a marathon, not a sprint.
 As outlined in the 7 Secrets to Building Academic Resilience, mental toughness is the result of small, intentional choices you make every day.

 - Time Management: Don't waste energy deciding what to do.
-Plan your week in advance to avoid "decision fatigue."
+Plan your week in advance to stay organized.

-- Academic Persistence: When a concept feels like a brick wall, don't walk away.
-Resilience is built in that extra five minutes you spend trying to crack the code.
+- Academic Persistence: When a concept is difficult, don't walk away.
+Resilience is built in the extra five minutes you spend trying to understand the material.

-- Growth Mindset: See red ink as a roadmap.
+- Growth Mindset: See red ink as a guide.
 A resilient student looks at a professor’s critique and thinks, "Okay, now I know exactly how to get an A next time."

 Don't Hibernate: Build a Support System